a4z/libsl3/README.md

-libsl3, the convenient modern C++ interface for SQLite 3.x
+libsl3, the convenient modern C++11 interface for SQLite 3.x

 libsl3 is designed to enable a comfortable and efficient communication with SQLite 3.x database based based on its natural language, which is SQL.